The Frankfurt banking house

 However, this proposal met with the opposition of the then head of the Paris House, Alphonse de Rothschild.
 All that was achieved was that the oldest of the selected documents were packed into 24 chests and taken to Brussels and later from there to the Paris Rothschild bank in the rue Laffitte; in 1902, Nauheim was able to report to Lord Rothschild that all the books of the Frankfurt House up to the year 1817 and all documents, private correspondence and important letters including documentation concerning the subsidy payments handled by the Paris house, (especially those relating to the war indemnity paid by France in 1815), had been forwarded to the Paris House.
 Anxiety, no doubt fuelled by the nervous atmosphere generated by the Dreyfus affair would not allow even the papers sent to Paris to remain intact; under the instructions of Neuburger, Baron Alphonse' right-hand man, many of the remaining papers of the Frankfurt business transferred to Paris were destroyed.

-According to the then-current German regulations, correspondence, and other important papers (including Account Books) for the period of ten years prior to the liquidation of the business had to be retained in Germany; thus records for the period 1 January 1890 to 1901 were stored in the Frankfurt office.
+According to the then-current German regulations, correspondence, and other important papers (including Account Books) for the period of ten years prior to the liquidation of the business had to be retained in Germany; thus records for the period 1 January 1890 to 1901 were stored (most likely in the basement) of the former Frankfurt office.
 However, these papers, were shredded in the spring of 1912 on the instructions of Herr Ulmann.

 The few documents that remained were kept in Paris by the legal department.
 The papers were preserved in a special room in the rue Laffitte, separated from the archives of the Paris house.
 In 1940, these papers were destroyed on the instructions of M. Ettinghausen.